JeuTheIdit/homelab-wiki/compute/proxmox-ve/guides.md

 Validate with `vainfo`.

-## Install nvidia drivers and modules
+## Install Nvidia drivers and modules
 ### Via apt
 It's a simpler method as it uses packages straight from repos.
 They might be a bit older but this should be fine and it makes installation simpler.
-Most guides use nvidia's `.run` files but then you have to update the drivers manually.
+Most guides use Nvidia's `.run` files but then you have to update the drivers manually.
 Instead you can use the drivers/libs from the debian apt repository and update them like any other package.

 > [!NOTE]
 > This has the disadvantage that you, at least by default unless you pin versions, have less control over updates and thus might need to reboot more often.
 For example, when the version of the running driver doesn't match the libraries and tools any more.